Zindure/frontend/README.md

 ✅ USR6 : As an “admin" user, I want to see a button to delete locations in the array of locations so that I can delete existing locations

-I had trouble understanding the CORS errors I was getting, and from what I understand, it was caused by having front and backend, on the same machine, which should only be an issue in development.
-I therefore didn't think it problematic to deacctivate cors when using chrome.